DPSIM Static Module Manual

 - Save a copy before changing parameters for scenario comparison.

-After this walkthrough, a useful exercise is to change one operating parameter at a time, rerun the static simulation and compare the Results Sheet.
-This helps build intuition for how model parameters affect the circuit balance.
+After the walkthrough, change one operating parameter at a time, rerun the static simulation and compare the Results Sheet to observe its effect on the circuit balance.

 12. Troubleshooting and Best Practices